Who We Are

 We take your care seriously.
 With our trained and experienced clinicians, we respond to crises with empathy and understanding.

-We help people in a mental health or substance use crisis.
-We help the courts and community agencies by providing professional evaluations and assessments for those that need them.
+We help people in need of behavioral healthcare and emotional support by providing comprehensive, evidence-based services needed to attain recovery and maintain well-being.
+We also help the courts and community agencies by providing professional evaluations and assessments for those that need them.

 We contribute to the welfare of those whom we serve.

 We are responsible to our clients, to our funders, to other stakeholders, and to the general public.

 We treat everyone with dignity about who they are or the circumstances of our involvement with them.

 We work with other interested parties and stakeholders to contribute to the betterment of behavioral health systems and programs in the community.

 We understand, anticipate, and respond to the needs of those who have experienced trauma, by providing a comforting and safe treatment environment, promoting self -empowerment of the client.